oVirt/ovirt-site/source/feature/migration-network.html.md

 *   Start a VM on one machine, and migrate it to the other.
 Verify that migration succeeds.
 *   Sniff the traffic on the source and destination hosts while migration is going on.
 Verify that qemu-to-qemu migration traffic is limited to the migration network.

+### Known Limitations

+*   The address of the migration network must live on the same subnet for both hosts.
+If it is not, qemu cannot guess the correct source address to use, so traffic would flow via the default gateway. **TODO**: open qemu and libvirt RFEs to allow specifying the source IP address of migration traffic.

 ### Documentation / External references

 *   Yuval M asking to choose a network for migration data: <http://lists.ovirt.org/pipermail/users/2013-January/011301.html>